 Punnett squares are tools that are used to determine the probability or the chance that a trait will show up in an offspring.
 Genetic traits are characteristics of an organism that are determined by their genes and are inherited.

-An example of a trait could be eye color, height, hair color, or a certain genetic disorder.
+EXAMPLEAn example of a trait could be eye color, height, hair color or certain genetic disorders.

 To see how Punnett squares are used, look at this square crossing male and female sex chromosomes:

 The Punnett square crosses the sex alleles of a male and a female.
 A female will have two X chromosome, and a male will have an X and a Y chromosome.
-The mother’s alleles are listed on top and the fathers are listed on the side.
-Using the square above what are the odds an offspring will be female?
+The mother’s alleles are listed on top, and the fathers are listed on the side.

-This is a Punnett square related to hairline showing whether a person is going to have a straight hairline or a widow's peak; a widow's peak is a dominant trait.
-If a person has at least one dominant allele, they will have the widow's peak.
+Below is a Punnett square related to hairline showing whether a person is going to have a straight hairline or a widow's peak.
+A widow's peak is a dominant trait; if a person has at least one dominant allele (W), they will have the widow's peak.